Luisa Capetillo: Early life

-Capetillo often accompanied her mother to the wealthy estates she worked at.
+Capetillo often accompanied her mother to the wealthy estates at which she worked.
 One of these estates belonged to Don Gregorio Ledesma, the marquess of Arecibo and the leader of the Unconditional Spanish Party, which represented the interests of conservative Spaniards on the island.
-There, Capetillo met Ledesma's son, Manuel, and Manuel's friend Dr. Susoni, who competed for her affections.
+There, Capetillo met Gregorio's son Manuel, and Manuel's friend Dr. Susoni, who competed for her affections.
 Capetillo and Manuel became lovers in 1897.
-That year, Capetillo gave birth to the couple's first child, Manuela, and Manuel inherited his father's properties and title.
+That year, Capetillo gave birth to the couple's first child, Manuela.
+Manuel also inherited his father's properties and title.
 Around 1899, Capetillo gave birth to a second child, Gregorio.
 The children lived with Capetillo's mother while Capetillo herself moved between her family home and the Ledesma estate.
-Capetillo and Ledesma's relationship was loving but turbulent.
+Capetillo and Manuel's relationship was loving but turbulent.
 He expected her to be a dutiful wife and mother and to remain home at all times.
 They separated for unclear reasons around 1900.
 (Note: Historian Nancy A. Hewitt theorizes that after the Spanish–American War and the passage of the Foraker Act, under which the United States government asserted control of Puerto Rico as an unincorporated territory, unconventional, inter-class relationships such as theirs were less likely to be tolerated.
-Valle Ferrer also theorizes that the class difference between Capetillo and Ledesma may have contributed to the end of their relationship, alongside Capetillo's frustration with being trapped in the house.)
-After the end of the relationship, Capetillo and Ledesma initially remained on friendly terms, with Ledesma legally recognizing their children, providing financial support for them, and taking care of their education.
-Capetillo's relationship with Ledesma influenced her later feminist writings.
+Valle Ferrer also theorizes that the class difference between Capetillo and Manuel may have contributed to the end of their relationship, alongside Capetillo's frustration with being trapped in the house.)
+After the end of the relationship, Capetillo and Manuel initially remained on friendly terms, with Manuel legally recognizing their children, providing financial support for them, and enrolling Manuela in boarding school.
+Capetillo's relationship with Manuel influenced her later feminist writings, in which she regularly discusses the love she felt for him and the nature of their relationship.